natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Configuration.hs
 Cookbook.Projects.Configuration.Configuration (Cf) is a library for reading the most simple type of configuration file available.
 It expects that the files have lines seperated by commas, where the left is a configuration option, and the right is its value.

-### Groups.hs
-Cookbook.Projects.Groups.Groups (Gp) is a group library.
-It defines a markup language that uses "object-orientation" to define how data should look, and then allows user implementations of such data.

-### Scribe.hs
-Scribe is a language for use with databases.
-Like SQL databases, Scribe supports tables, rows, columns, and individual entries.
-Scribe is "self-aware" in the sense that it can reference its own tables through a function called "Promises".
-When a Promise is made, it is left  unparsed as a Frame type (construct Promise {keyval=name,link=otherTable}).
-There is no implementation to resolve promises.
-This is left up to the discretion of the application using Scribe.

 ### Preprocess.hs
 Preprocess is a library for reading the preprocess language.
 Preprocess maps multiple inputs to one output for use in chat bots and text preprocessors.
 Preprocess supports comments between two dollar signs $$.
 An odd number of dollar signs can be used for use in mapping either inputs or outputs.
 Inline comments will be removed as well.